KoenDavidSnelten/Research_Methods/README.md

 ## Do The Olympic Games raise or decrease the usage of the words gold, silver and bronze?

+I will research if the usage of the words gold, silver and bronze or decreases during the olympic games.
+This can then be used for targeted adveritesment for precious metal exchanges or other buisnesses.

+The dates used:
 Summer Olympics
 * Dates London Olympics 2012
 * 27 July to 12 August 2012